 Consistency is important.
 Document your process and stick to it.
 It’s always better to do something wrong, the same way, ten times in a row, than it is to do something wrong in ten different ways.

 When your accounting is more complex and you need to hire an accountant, they will inevitably have to “clean up” your accounts.
 This is normal.
-I’ve never seen an accountant take over a do-it-yourself-ers books and not have corrections to make.
-If you have consistency, it will cost you a lot less to have the “clean up” done.
+I’ve never seen an accountant take over do-it-yourself-ers books and not have corrections to make.
+If you have consistency, it will cost you a lot less to have the “cleanup” done.

 Reason #2 – You can’t justify the monthly expense because you don’t value the work that an accountant does for you.